yolkhovyy/go-otelw/README.md

 🚀 **OpenTelemetry made easy for Golang**
 ✨ **The one-stop place for Golang & OpenTelemetry**

-This is a Golang OpenTelemetry Wrapper project.
+This is an OpenTelemetry Wrapper for Golang.
 Its goal is to simplify OpenTelemetry integration and usage in Golang.

 Pronounced /ˈɡuːtldʌb/

 Examples included:
   * Datadog
+  * Dynatrace
   * Elasticsearch, Kibana
   * Grafana Loki, Jaeger/Tempo, Prometheus
   * Honeycomb